pasqal-io/qubo-solver/docs/content/classical/post-and-pre_processing/preprocessing.md

   A rule based on the diagonal and off-diagonal entries of the QUBO matrix.
 It fixes variables whose contribution to the objective function can be bounded independently of the rest of the problem.

 - **Roof Duality**
   A technique based on duality theory that provides provably optimal variable fixations.
-It is implemented using the `roof_duality` function from the D-Wave Ocean SDK.

 These rules are applied in sequence until convergence, reducing the QUBO instance before it is passed to the solver.